mrlyolyov/Okay_game_full/README.md

 Winning notification by completed sequences and the same value melds and putting back joker as the last tile.
 Every opponent loses 4 points.
 Winning notification by completed 7 pairs of tiles in the same value and color.
 Every opponent loses 4 points.

+If all tiles from the central stack will be used, and no one notifies winning, then no one gets negative points.

+The game ends when one or more players descend to zero or less points.
+In this situation, the two players with best high score win.